Cannot Use Import Statement Outside A Module

 • Parcel typically handles ES modules out of the box without requiring extensive configuration.

-• see to it that your entry point (e.g., index.html or index.js) correctly references your ES module files.
+• make sure your entry point (e.g., index.html or index.js) correctly references your ES module files.

 • Rollup:

-• Rollup is another popular bundler that excels at creating optimized bundles for libraries and applications Still holds up..
+• Rollup is another popular bundler that excels at creating optimized bundles for libraries and applications Worth keeping that in mind.
+But it adds up..

 // rollup.config.js